knpuniversity/symfony4/knpu/ep2-fundamentals/command-fun.md

 # Fun with Commands

-Ok, let's make our command a bit more awesome.
+Let's make our command a bit more fun!
 Give it a description: "Returns some article stats".
 Each command can have *arguments* - which are strings passed after the command and *options*, which are prefixed with `--`, like `--option1`.

-Let's rename the argument to `slug`, change it to `InputArgument::REQUIRED` - which means that you *must* pass this argument to the command, and give it a description:
+Rename the argument to `slug`, change it to `InputArgument::REQUIRED` - which means that you *must* pass this argument to the command, and give it a description:
 "The article's slug".
-Rename the option to `format`: I want to be able to say `--format=json` to get the article stats as JSON.
-Change this to `VALUE_REQUIRED`: instead of just `--format`, this means we need to say `--format=json`.
+Rename the *option* to `format`: I want to be able to say `--format=json` to get the article stats as JSON.
+Change this to `VALUE_REQUIRED`: instead of just `--format`, this means we need to say `--format=something`.
 Update its description, *and* give it a default value: `text`.

 Perfect!
 We're not *using* these options yet, but we can already go back and run the command with a `--help` flag: